-WTEK has received royalty income from various foreign entities and has paid withholding taxes on such income.
-Wattpad Corp ("Wattpad") reported a capital gain in its Canadian tax return for the year ended December 31, 2022, from the sale of its studio business to Wattpad WEBTOON Studios Inc. ("WWS").
-The capital gain is only 50% taxable for Canadian tax purposes.
+1 Wattpad Corp ("Wattpad") reported a capital gain in its Canadian tax return for the year ending December 31, 2022, from the sale of its studio business to Wattpad Webtoon Studios Inc. ("WWS").
+Capital gain is only 50% taxable for Canadian tax purposes.
 As such, 50% of capital gain was deductible as a permanent difference.